sysprog21/ca2025-mycpu/1-single-cycle/README.md

 # Single-Cycle RISC-V CPU

-A single-cycle processor implementation in Chisel that completes instruction execution within one clock period.
+This project implements a single-cycle RISC-V processor in Chisel where each instruction completes within one clock period.
-This design approach eliminates instruction conflicts since only one instruction executes at any given time, simplifying implementation despite performance limitations.
+The design eliminates instruction conflicts by executing only one instruction at any given time.
+This approach simplifies implementation at the cost of performance limitations since the clock period must accommodate the slowest instruction path.

 ## Architecture Overview